 Things are always on the move in the SEO world.
-Google regularly updates its algorithm and the competition is never far behind.
-And the current situation is only making things harder, with the shift to online for businesses that might not be prepared.
-So if you’re not sure what to do, wouldn’t it be nice to have a list of timeless SEO improvements to focus on?
-We thought it might be!
+Google regularly updates its algorithm, and the competition is never far behind.
+And with the rising popularity of AI tools, the situation is changing yet again.
+Wouldn’t it be nice to have a list of timeless SEO improvements to focus on?
+We thought it might!
 Arm yourself with these timeless SEO tactics and you’ll never go wrong.

 Estimated reading time: 6 minutes